Dr. Tamara Zach

 Individualized Treatment Plans

-Treatment for pediatric headaches is never one-size-fits-all.
-Depending on the diagnosis and the child's age, treatment may include:
+There's no single treatment for pediatric headaches.
+Depending on the diagnosis and the child's age, the plan might include:

-1. Lifestyle modifications — consistent sleep schedules, hydration strategies (critically important in Phoenix's climate), regular meals, and reduced screen time
+1. Lifestyle changes, like consistent sleep, hydration that holds up in Phoenix's climate, regular meals, and less screen time

-2. Behavioral approaches — biofeedback, relaxation techniques, and cognitive behavioral therapy for stress-related headaches
+2. Behavioral approaches, including biofeedback, relaxation techniques, and cognitive behavioral therapy for stress-related headaches

-3. Acute medications — appropriate pain relief and anti-nausea medications taken at headache onset
+3. Acute medications, meaning pain relief and anti-nausea medication taken when a headache starts

-Dr. Zach carefully weighs the benefits and risks of any medication and involves families fully in treatment decisions.
-Keeping a headache diary before and between appointments is often an important part of tracking progress and identifying patterns.
+Dr. Zach weighs the benefits and risks of any medication and brings families into every decision.
+Keeping a headache diary before and between visits helps track progress and spot patterns.

-Rose Medical Pavilion works with many insurance plans common to Arizona families, including AHCCCS (Arizona's Medicaid program).
-Pediatric specialist access can sometimes feel out of reach, but Dr. Zach is committed to providing expert neurological care to children across the Phoenix metro area, regardless of insurance type.
-If you have questions about coverage, our team is happy to assist before your first visit.
+Rose Medical Pavilion accepts many insurance plans common to Arizona families, including AHCCCS, the state's Medicaid program.
+Getting a pediatric specialist can feel out of reach, but Dr. Zach treats children across the Phoenix metro area no matter their insurance type.
+If you have questions about coverage, our team can help before your first visit.

-Frequent headaches affect your child's quality of life — their ability to learn, play, sleep, and simply feel like a kid.
-With the right diagnosis and a personalized treatment plan from an experienced child headache specialist in Phoenix, AZ, most children experience meaningful relief.
-Dr. Tamara Zach MD and the team at Rose Medical Pavilion are here to help your family find that path forward.
+Frequent headaches eat into your child's ability to learn, play, sleep, and feel like a kid.
+With the right diagnosis and a plan built for them by an experienced child headache specialist in Phoenix, AZ, most children get real relief.
+Dr. Tamara Zach MD and the team at Rose Medical Pavilion can help your family get there.

 Ready to take the next step?
-Schedule an appointment at Rose Medical Pavilion today and let Dr. Zach develop a headache treatment plan tailored specifically to your child.
+Schedule an appointment at Rose Medical Pavilion today and let Dr. Zach build a headache treatment plan made for your child.

 Schedule an Appointment